 Yep, he’s a little roly poly.

-other spellings: pill bug, doodle bug, wood louse, sow bug, butterball (similar figurative use), kids catching roly polies under rocks, he’s a roly poly baby, and she called him a roly poly little feller
+variations: pill bug, doodle bug, wood louse, sow bug, butterball (similar figurative use), kids catching roly polies under rocks, he’s a roly poly baby, she called him a roly poly little feller

 ★ "Roly poly" is one of those playful country words that kids learn early - first from catching bugs, then from hearing it used affectionately about babies or chubby folks. ★